 WebDAV is a way to move files between your computer and your store.
 It allows you to access your store's files from your computer and add, delete, or rename them.
-It can make some tasks (like adding product images) much faster, and is the only way to complete other tasks (like changing your template images).
+It can make some tasks, like adding product images, much faster, and it is the only way to complete other tasks, like applying Stencil Custom Templates.

 WebDAV has a limit of 512 MB per file.

 Is this is the same as FTP?
 While they do similar things, WebDAV is a different, more secure protocol.
 FTP clients will not work with WebDAV.
 To learn more about the differences see Additional Resources.

 What can I do with WebDAV?